daniel-rodas/SurvibalAdventureGame/readme.md

 Dependencies:

-Download Toxic Libs from toxiclibs.org and install in your Processing libraries folder
+Download Toxic Libs from toxiclibs.org and install in your Processing libraries folder from http://toxiclibs.org/downloads/

 1.a Sketch -> Import Library... -> Add Library...